-It gave her the creeps and her favorite emoji in relation to the raw feeding topic was the one with the medical mask over its mouth…?
+It gave her the creeps and her favorite emoji in relation to the raw feeding topic was the one with the face mask over its mouth…

-So while my pups Missy & Buzz got raw food, Lucy ate kibble.
+So while my pups Missy & Buzz got raw dog food, Lucy ate kibble.

-Lucy’s 7 years old now and she’s been super itchy these last few months, causing her to chew on her paws to the point where they were sore and red.
-It got particularly bad at night time, so she ended up having to wear a cone of shame to keep her from gnawing at her paws.
+Lucy’s 7 years old now and she’s been super itchy these last few months.
+The itchiness caused her to chew on her paws to the point that they were sore and angry-red.
+It got really bad at night time, so she ended up having to wear a cone of shame to keep her from chewing on her paws.

-I was SO excited when Laura agreed to give it a shot and didn’t cancel our friendship instead…you rock, girl…I’m super proud of you!!
-I know you’ll be reading this at some point 😉
+I was SO excited when Laura finally agreed to give it a shot and didn’t cancel our friendship instead…you rock, girl…I’m super proud of you!!

 Long story short – the raw diet worked after just 2 weeks (!) as you can see in the picture below.
 All the redness and soreness has completely vanished:

-It’s exactly what I did, too, except that I started feeding Missy & Buzz pre-made raw dog food from Darwin’s along with dehydrated dog food from The Honest Kitchen (THK) instead of the Petco brand.
+It’s exactly what I did, too, except that I started feeding Missy & Buzz pre-made raw dog food from Darwin’s.

 It really doesn’t matter too much though which brand you start with, as long as you’re making a change in your dog’s nutrition.
-You can check out the different pre-made raw dog food brands I’ve fed in my Healthy Resources tab.
+You can check out my favorite raw dog food brands in the US here!

 If your dog suffers from similar pains as Buzz and Lucy did, consider giving a balanced, raw diet a try.
 After all, what do you have to lose?